GregK10/GK_722_project/1_Perf_and_the_reference_genome.md

 ```

 If the annotation completed successfully, It would have provided me with the information below.
 I would have used the information generated to identify where the microsatellites were located and compare the differences between strains.
-Table taken from https://raw.githubusercontent.com/RKMlab/perf/master/README.md
+Table taken from [Perf GitHub](https://raw.githubusercontent.com/RKMlab/perf/master/README.md))

 | S.No | Column | Description |
 |:----:| ------ | ----------- |